ELGAS Knowledge Hub

 Cleaning and replacing air filters

-If your continuous gas hot water system has an air filter in its air intake system, you must inspect it every few months for dust and debris and replace it when it’s clogged beyond cleaning.
+If your tankless water heater NZ (continuous gas hot water NZ) has an air filter in its air intake system, you must inspect it every few months for dust and debris and replace it when it’s clogged beyond cleaning.

 Heavily clogged air filters in a continuous gas hot water system reduces the amount of air available for combustion, reducing the system’s efficiency and increasing the risk of carbon monoxide production.